MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-recovery-key.md

     ![Configure new recovery key.](media/service-gateway-recovery-key/configure-new-recovery-key.png)

     After you've created the new key, the app shows that there's now a secondary or _legacy_ recovery key.
 The gateway maintains both keys on the machine where it's installed, so connections that use the legacy recovery key don't fail.
-If you want to delete the legacy key, see [Delete the legacy recovery key](#delete-the-legacy-recovery-key).
+If you want to delete the legacy key, go to [Delete the legacy recovery key](#delete-the-legacy-recovery-key).

     ![Legacy recovery key.](media/service-gateway-recovery-key/legacy-recovery-key.png)